nmsa/tma-framework-k/development/tma-admin-api/README.md

 # TMA Admin Rest API

 This tool allows you to:

 -   Generate public-private key pair to be used in the encryption process;
+-   Get the partners;
+-   Add and delete an action and get actions;
--   Add a new actuator to the database;
+-   Add a new actuator and get actuators;
--   Add a new resource to the database;
+-   Add and delete a configuration and get configurations;
--   Add a new description to the database;
+-   Add a new description;
--   Add a new probe to the database;
+-   Add and delete a probe and get probes;
--   Add a new action to the database;
--   Add a new configuration to the database;
+-   Add a new resource and get resources;
 -   Configure Actions (check details on  [Message Format for Actions Registration](https://github.com/eubr-atmosphere/tma-framework-k/tree/master#message-format-for-actions-registration)).